 If multiple Titan consoles are connected in the same network you can choose to connect them as multi-user, tracking backup, or both.
+This is also how you connect TitanNet processors to expand DMX outputs.

-For details of how to connect Titan consoles together on a network, see section 14 on page 227.
+For details of how to connect Titan consoles together on a network, see section 15 on page 259.